JefferyCarmichael/bamazon/README.md

 * Quantity
 * Price

 &NewLine;
 &nbsp;

 ![Command prompt](/assets/images/addproduct.jpg)

-Once the imformation has been entered in the database,  the new product will appear in the store inventory.
+Once the user presses *Enter*  after entering the price, the information will  be entered in the database and the new product will appear in the store inventory.

 &NewLine;
 &nbsp;